Psychological Healing

 Notice here that sorrow and guilt are two different things, psychologically.

 So when you say, “No more sin.
 I’m sick of it,” something in your heart changes, even if your behavior doesn’t change instantly because of it.
-You simply start a process of change by which you endeavor to surrender yourself completely to divine love, by which desire for the holy becomes your only desire.
+You simply start a process of change by which you learn to surrender yourself completely to divine love, so that desire for the holy becomes your primary desire.

 Perseverence in Love

-Luther, too, had a hard time with this.
-He put his trust in common “love” and married a nun and threw the Blessed Sacrament—along with the Blessed Virgin—out of his church into the gutter.
-And then he proudly declared himself “saved.”
+Some of us, too, have a hard time with this perseverence into real love.
+Instead, they put their trust in common “love” and throw the Blessed Sacrament—along with the Blessed Virgin—out of their churches into the gutter.
+And then they proudly declare themselves “saved.”

 Back to the list of questions